Microservice-API-Patterns/MDSL-Specification/README.md

 * Presentations featuring Context Mapper, MAP and MDSL can be found [here](https://ozimmer.ch/papers/).
 * The [GitHub Pages for MDSL](https://microservice-api-patterns.github.io/MDSL-Specification) provide a tutorial and language reference information.
-* There is a [Project Wiki](https://github.com/Microservice-API-Patterns/MDSL-Specification/wiki/Getting-Started-with-MDSL), which is not populated much (yet) and not kept up to date as much as the GitHub pages.
 * There is an [Eclipse update site](https://microservice-api-patterns.github.io/MDSL-Specification/updates/) for the MDSL editor.
 * As a contributor, please consult the [readme file of the dsl-core](./dsl-core/README.md) project for getting started information and prerequisites.